wjbmattingly/Laia/README.md

 ### Example

-For an more detailed example, see the Spanish Numbers [README.md](egs/spanish-numbers/README.md) in `egs/spanish-numbers` folder, or the IAM [README.md](egs/iam/README.md) in `egs/iam` folder.
+For a more detailed example, see the Spanish Numbers [README.md](egs/spanish-numbers/README.md) in `egs/spanish-numbers` folder, or the IAM [README.md](egs/iam/README.md) in `egs/iam` folder.